 VisAbility is committed in the support we offer to older Australians, ensuring our clients live the best possible life.

-Six years ago, the Australian Government introduced My Aged Care which was targeted to assist individuals aged 65 and over and those aged 50 or over from Torres Strait or Indigenous backgrounds.
+In 2013, the Australian Government introduced My Aged Care which was targeted to assist individuals aged 65 and over and those aged 50 or over from Torres Strait or Indigenous backgrounds.
 The aim of the initiative is to help older people access aged care information and services.

 Strengthening bonds with other providers

 My Aged Care has changed the way services are delivered, but it hasn’t taken away our passion for being client-focused.
-We’re now collaborating with other aged care providers such as Mercy Care which is a long-established not-for-profit organisation which offers support and home and living options for the elderly.
+We’re now collaborating with other aged care providers such as Mercy Care, which is a long-established not-for-profit organisation which offers support and home and living options for the elderly.

 We’re working alongside Mercy Care providing services directly to the elderly which Mercy Care doesn’t provide.